-Something that always surprises me is my students asking me how to get testimonials.
-When is the right time?
-Is it okay to ask for a testimonial from someone you don’t plan on writing for much longer?
+When is the right time to ask for a testimonial?
+Is it okay to ask for a testimonial from someone you don’t intend to work with again, or for much longer?
 Is it okay to ask for them at all?

 And my answer to all of those is: HELL YES.
 (Except the first one, because that was not a yes/no question, so that would be weird.)

 Here’s what you need to know about asking for testimonials:

 When Should You Ask for a Testimonial?

 Okay, so obviously you can’t really ask for a testimonial instantly.
 (I mean, you can, but you might get a bemused look — or whatever the internet equivalent of that is — and a gentle ‘err, no’ in response.)
 You need to build a relationship with your client first, build rapport and trust.
 And, most importantly, you need to do good work for them.
 That means you need to behave professionally and deliver the goods.